diegojromerolopez/diegojromerolopez.github.io/content/en/post/2016-01-30-self-improvement.md

 During many years, society expected you to graduate and find a job you kept until your retirement.
 Not many people changed jobs and only professions like medical doctors and lawyers keep studying and improving their skills.

 Now the rules of the game have changed and nobody expects that almost from any profession.
 Maybe you are a baker and expect to use the same ingredients and make the same bread over and over again, but your clients can change or acquire new tastes!
 Thus, what about improving the costs?
-Maybe a new machine could make the baking process cheaper and you should know about its existence…
+Maybe a new machine could make the baking process cheaper and you should know about its existence...

 # So, what about software engineers?